Training Multi-Image Vision Agents via End2End Reinforcement Learning: Method

-\textbf{Action-Level Mask.} After the model issues a tool call request, the execution results of the tool (including the execution status and returned images) are concatenated into the previous context and used as input for the next round of reasoning.
+After the model issues a tool call request, the execution results of the tool (including the execution status and returned images) are concatenated into the previous context and used as input for the next round of reasoning.
 However, since this information often deviates from the distribution of existing knowledge, it can lead to abnormal directions in parameter optimization.
 To mitigate this issue, we apply a mask to information other than the model’s output to prevent it from participating in policy updates.

-\textbf{Trajectory-Level Mask.} \citet{xue2025simpletir} propose that the instability in multi-turn tool-integrated reasoning training within pure text CoT stems from the emergence and accumulation of low-probability tokens, causing distribution shifts in subsequent model outputs and generating invalid trajectories.
-We observe a similar phenomenon in multimodal CoT and therefore design trajectory-level mask to filter invalid trajectories.
+\textbf{Trajectory-Level Mask.} During training, we observe that some interaction trajectories produce excessively long outputs or exceed the predefined maximum interaction rounds.
+These issues induce training instability and impede the model from learning effective tool-usage strategies.
+To address this problem, we propose a trajectory-level masking mechanism to filter out such invalid trajectories.

-Specifically, we evaluate $N$ trajectories generated by one sample in the GRPO algorithm; if a trajectory is deemed invalid, the entire trajectory is masked to exclude it from policy updates.
-This approach incurs almost no additional resource consumption as it directly masks generated trajectories instead of generating new valid ones.
-In this work, trajectories exceeding the maximum number of iterations, exceeding the maximum response length (potentially caused by repetitive model outputs), or producing no answers are classified as invalid.
+Specifically, we evaluate the $N$ trajectories generated for each sample in the GRPO algorithm.
+If a trajectory is identified as invalid, the entire trajectory is masked and excluded from policy updates.
+This mechanism introduces nearly no additional computational overhead, since it directly masks existing generated trajectories rather than generating new valid ones.
+In this work, a trajectory is marked invalid if it exceeds the maximum interaction iterations, surpasses the maximum response length (typically caused by repetitive model outputs), or fails to produce any final answer.
 This mask also avoids reward-induced suppression of the model's long-range exploration.